tidepool-org/platform/README.md

 make editable
 ```

-For reuse, you may want to include the following lines in your shell config (e.g., .bashrc) or use a tool like [direnv](http://direnv.net/ 'direnv'):
+For reuse, you may want to include the following lines in your shell config (e.g. `.bashrc`) or use a tool like [direnv](http://direnv.net/ 'direnv'):

 ```
 export GOPATH=~/go